How to Set Up Customer Engagement Tools in Magento 2

 When reviewing a product, users rate it using rating parameters they are offered: price, quality, or value.
 You can add custom ratings if you wish.

 To create one, go to Stores > Attributes > Ratings.
 In the ratings workspace, tap the ‘Add New Rating’ button.

 On the new page, add a default title for a new rating.
 You may also enter titles for each Store View.

 Manage visibility of the new rating by assigning it to different Store Views in the ‘Rating Visibility’ section.
 You may also configure its sort order and switch the rating on or off.

 If you wish to get even more reviews, customize them or add some extra functionality, we recommend using Product Reviews & Ratings extension by Aitoc.

 Customer engagement plays a big role in the success of any business, and wise store owners pay much attention to strategies assisting them in making and keeping clients engaged.
-Magento 2 gives e-merchants a helping hand by arming them with useful customer engagement tools.
-How do you engage your store visitors?
-Share your thoughts and ideas with us in comments.
+Luckily, Magento 2 gives online merchants a helping hand by arming them with useful customer engagement tools, we hope that, thanks to our article, you’ll use them to your benefit.